What is TPN (Total Parenteral Nutrition)?

 Ingredients in TPN

-Typically, TPN requires a solution of water (30 to 40mL), energy (30 to 45kcal), amino acids, essential fatty acids (1 to 2kg), vitamins and minerals.
+Typically, TPN solution includes water (30 to 40mL), energy (30 to 45kcal), amino acids, essential fatty acids (1 to 2kg), vitamins and minerals.
 However, TPN solutions will be customized to meet each patient’s individual needs that are based on the patient’s age and organ function status.
 For instance, patients with heart or kidney disorders may require a limited volume of liquid intake while those with respiratory failure require a liquid emulsion that provides most of the nonprotein calories.
 The basic daily requirements for total parenteral nutrition information can be found in the Merck Manual.

 Pediatric TPN for Teens and Children